rundekugel/NetworkHealth/README.md

 # NetworkHealth
 Check servers, services and internet connection.
 Features:
  - config via json-file
-- ping a host
+ - ping a hostname or ip
  - check for open tcp ports
-- check for http and https service
+ - check for http and https services and pages

 ## Usage
 ````